Ryan Donato: Seattle Kraken

 Donato scored the opening goal in the franchise's first preseason game against the Vancouver Canucks on September 26, 2021.
 He followed that up with the first official goal in Seattle Kraken franchise history, scoring on opening night in a 4–3 loss to the Vegas Golden Knights on October 12, 2021.
 Donato scored a career-high 16 goals and added 15 assists for 31 points in 74 games, as Seattle missed the playoffs in their inaugural season.

 As an impending restricted free agent, Donato was not tendered a qualifying offer by the Kraken and was released as a free agent.
 On July 27, 2022, after testing the market he was re-signed by the Kraken to a one-year, $1.2 million contract.
+In the 2022–23 season, Donato built upon his first season with the Kraken by continuing to contribute in various forward roles in posting 13 goals and 27 points through 71 regular season games.
+In helping the Kraken qualify for the post-season, he added 2 assists through 14 games.

+Chicago Blackhawks

+After two seasons with the Kraken, Donato left the club as a free agent and was signed on the opening day of free agency to a two-year, $4 million contract with the rebuilding Chicago Blackhawks on July 1, 2023.
+On March 28, 2025, Donato scored his first career hat-trick in a 5–3 loss to the Vegas Golden Knights.

+On June 18, 2025, Donato signed a four-year, $16 million contract extension with the Blackhawks.

 International play

 Donato made his first appearance at the international level as a junior when he was selected by the United States to participate in the 2016 World Junior Championships.
 He finished the tournament with 3 goals and 4 points in 7 games, resulting in a bronze medal.

 Donato was selected for the United States men's national ice hockey team, to compete in the men's tournament at the 2018 Winter Olympics.
 Donato led the United States in scoring, with six points; additionally, his five goals place him in a tie for the most goals scored – alongside Ilya Kovalchuk and Kirill Kaprizov.
 However, the team's overall performance was a disappointment as team USA skated to a seventh-place finish.